In maps, videos and photos, how Russia’s invasion of Ukraine is unfolding on the ground

 Putin’s declaration

-Earlier on Monday, Putin called a meeting of Russia’s National Security Council and grilled members on the merits of recognizing these separatist areas.
+Earlier on Monday, Putin called a meeting of Russia’s Security Council and grilled members on the merits of recognizing these separatist areas.

 Parts of Donetsk and Luhansk have been under separatist controlsince 2014.
-After that meeting, Putin aired an angry, pre-recorded speech that recognized the regions’ sovereignties and rejected Ukraine’s legitimacy as an independent nation.
+After that meeting, Putin aired an angry, prerecorded speech that recognized the sovereignty of the regions and rejected Ukraine’s legitimacy as an independent nation.

 Ukrainian President Volodymyr Zelensky later responded to Putin’s speech in a televised address calling for a “peaceful diplomatic solution” to the situation.
 “We are on our land,” he added.
 “We owe nothing to anybody.”